-Dr. Alam Payind

-TR 11:10 AM - 12:30 PM Room 110, Orton Hall

-Call #: 19904

-This course presents the student with a multi-disciplinary analysis of the issues involved in the modern-day transformation of the Middle East.
+Dr. Alam Payind TR 11:10 AM - 12:30 PM Room 060, Jennings Hall Call #: 16188 Credits: 3 This course presents the student with a multi-disciplinary analysis of the issues involved in the modern-day transformation of the Middle East.
 The course begins with a discussion of aspects of the traditional culture relevant to life in the Middle East today and then devotes the bulk of its attention to the problems of rapid change as experienced in this century including most developments.
 Disciplinary recent perspectives normally represented in the include anthropology, history, course international relations, literature and religion.
 Fulfills the GEC-R AND GE Social Science & International Issues requirement.

-Russia: From Communism to Capitalism

-Professor Jennifer Suchland TR 2:20 PM - 3:40 PM Room 115, Mendenhall Laboratory

-Call #: 31667

-HONORS SECTION: 2250H

-Dr. Tatyana Nestorova MWF 1:50 PM - 2:45 PM Room 020, Dulles Hall

-Call #: 19911

-This course will provide a general survey of the former Soviet bloc countries with a special emphasis on the diversity of the region.
+Russia: From Communism to Capitalism Dr. Tatyana Nestorova MW 9:35 AM - 10:55 AM Room 157, Parks Hall Class #: 24205 Credits: 3 HONORS SECTION: 2250H Dr. Tatyana Nestorova MWF 1:50 PM - 2:45 PM Room 312, Enarson Classroom Building Class #: 16194 Credits: 3 This course will provide a general survey of the former Soviet bloc countries with a special emphasis on the diversity of the region.
 Students will explore the rise and fall of the Communist regimes in Eastern Europe and will assess the nature of the post-Communist changes in the area.
 Particular emphasis will be placed on the disintegration of Communist Yugoslavia and the role played by the U.S. in this process.
 Students will be expected to develop an understanding of the prospects and challenges facing Eastern Europe today.
 Prerequisites Honors Section: Enrollment in the University Honors Program.
 GEC-R AND GE Social Science, and International Issues course.

-Introduction to

-Eastern Europe Since WWII

-Dr. Tatyana Nestorova MWF 10:20 AM - 11:15 AM Location: Room 080, Derby Hall

-This course will provide a general survey of the former Soviet bloc countries with a special emphasis on the diversity of the region.
-Students will explore the rise and fall of the Communist regimes in Eastern Europe and will assess the nature of the post-Communist changes in the area.
-Particular emphasis will be placed on the disintegration of Communist Yugoslavia and the role played by the U.S. in this process.
-Students will be expected to develop an understanding of the prospects and challenges facing Eastern Europe today.

-Prerequisites: None.
-GEC-R AND GE Social Science, and International Issues course.

-Introduction to Development Studies

-Prof. Max Woodworth TR 2:20 PM - 3:40 PM Room 2015, McPherson Lab

-This course introduces the beginning student to the field of development studies.
+2250 & 2250H Introduction to Development Studies Prof. Max Woodworth MWF 3:00 - 3:55 PM Room 191, Mendenhall Lab Class #: 34520 Credits: 3 This course introduces the beginning student to the field of development studies.
 The subject of development studies is the development process in Latin America, Africa, and Asia.
 The definition of the concept "development" is controversial, but its core idea is improvement in human well - being.
 Economics has been the leading discipline in development studies, but anthropologists, historians, sociologists, political scientists and others have also made major contributions to the field.
 Fulfills the GEC-R AND GE Social Science & International Issues requirement.

-Introduction to Peace Studies

-TBA

-TR 3:55PM - 5:15PM

-Room 034, Lazenby Hall

-Dr. John Carlarne MWF 9:10 AM - 10:05 AM Room 034, Lazenby Hall

-This course provides a comprehensive overview of the quest for peace.
+Introduction to Peace Studies Dr. Jason Keiber TR 3:55PM - 5:15PM Room 034, Lazenby Hall Class #: 16190 Credits: 3 Dr. John Carlarne TR 2:20 PM - 3:40 PM Room 080, Derby Hall Class #: 16192 Credits: 3 This course provides a comprehensive overview of the quest for peace.
 It traces major issues in the field of peace studies and it introduces a variety of strategies to achieve peace.
 Students are encouraged to explore the numerous dimensions of violence and the prospects for peace in our world today.
 It is hoped that by gaining a deeper understanding of the global dialogue on the meaning of peace, students will be able to participate in creative thinking about how humankind might build societies based on non-violence, social, political, and economic well-being, social justice, and ecological balance.
 Fulfills the GEC-R AND GE Social Science & International Issues requirement.